$399 Report Software, $395 Bonus Courses, $149 Business Website, $289 AHI Membership.

 Virginia Home Inspection Training Package Includes:

-Website, $199 1-year NAAHI Membership for Virginia home inspector graduates
+Website, $289 1-year AHI Membership for Virginia home inspector graduates.

-Free NAAHI Membership for Virginia Home Inspector Graduates
+Free AHI Membership for Virginia Home Inspector Graduates

-As a gold-level NAAHI-accredited training provder, PHII can offer all Virginia home inspection course graduates a free 1-year membership in the North American Association of Home Inspectors (NAAHI), a national non-profit professional home inspector association and a $199 value.
+As a gold-level AHI-accredited training provder, PHII can offer all Virginia home inspection course graduates a free $289 membership in the North American Association of Home Inspectors (AHI), a national non-profit professional home inspector association.